 Benchmarking can help identify where your business falls short and how it can improve its performance by working harder on areas that are not performing as well as they should be.

-A business process audit can help a company put their customer first by studying customer experience and how to improve it.
+A business process audit can help a company put its customers first by studying customer experience and how to improve it.

 ➤ Identify the current state of your processes, both internal and external.